Gcerpa01/CompE571/A4/README.md

     - Look for a page that is both referenced (reference bit is 1) and dirty (dirty bit is 1).
     - In order to make the results deterministic, always replace the lowest numbered page in a particular category.

-5. **Extra Replacement (`extra`)**: The team's own replacement algorithm which is used to outperform the above four in terms of number of page faults, number of dirty page writes, and number of disk accesses.
+5. **Extra Replacement (`lfurr`)**: The team's own replacement algorithm which is used to outperform the above four in terms of number of page faults, number of dirty page writes, and number of disk accesses.

 ## How to Use